a midsummer nights dream essay introduction

 Speaking on a panel of discussion at the Mines and Money Conference in London, the Minister told the conference that “Government has no intention to nationalise the mining sector and the economy in general.
 But for a long time, we have let investors take advantage of us, and it is time for us to stand up and ensure that we protect our people and our country.”

-Mr. Musukwa further stated that the KCM issue has nothing to do with politics as being reported some people, “but that the multinational company failed to inject the capital outlay that was projected in the investment portfolio”.
+Mr. Musukwa further stated that the KCM issue has nothing to do with politics as being reported by some people, “but that the multinational company failed to inject the capital outlay that was projected in the investment portfolio”.

 And Vedanta Zinc International Chief Executive Officer Deshnee Naidoo who is also attending the Mines and Money Conference in London said Vedanta and the Zambian Government were in a difficult situation as regards to KCM.